Sunday, 29 April 2012

 After leaving Canada, we settled in for the long haul back across the Pacific to Sydney.
 Nearly eight thousand miles of watch-keeping – four hours on, eight hours off; four hours on eight hours off, every day, every week for five weeks.

-A typical day would begin for me at midnight when I would start my first four hour watch.
+A typical day goes like this.
+It begins for me at midnight when I start my first four hour watch.
 Two hundred and forty minutes of watching gauges, feeling bearings to make sure they don’t overheat, cleaning oil separators, working on fuel injectors and writing up the engine room log.
-Every hour I would walk down around the back of the main engine, into the comparative silence of the shaft tunnel following the two foot diameter shaft, slowly and relentlessly rotating at two revolutions every second along the long passageway through the innards of the ship a hundred metres to the solidly built water-tight gland at the stern.
-Here, the shaft continued through the half inch steel hull turning the giant four-bladed ten foot diameter propeller churning through the briny to push us forward at a steady 12 or 13 knots.
+Every hour I take a walk down around the back of the main engine, into the comparative silence of the shaft tunnel following the two foot diameter shaft, slowly but relentlessly rotating at two revolutions every second along the long passageway through the innards of the ship a hundred metres to the solidly built water-tight gland at the stern.
+Here, the shaft continues through the half inch steel hull turning the giant four-bladed ten foot diameter bronze propeller as it churns through the briny to push us forward at a steady 12 or 13 knots.

-I would stop at each bearing block along the way, checking that the oil level in the housing was at the right level and that the white metal bearings were not in danger of overheating.
-Sometimes, particularly when the sea was rough and it was important to hold on to something as I made my way down the passage, I would pause for a moment or two, and remember where I was: alone at the bottom of ten thousand tonnes of steel, nothing between my feet and the cold deep ocean below but three or four feet of empty coffer dam made from a few fractions of an inch of steel plate, and the nearest landfall probably a thousand miles away, and I would think, “thank God, it’s 1966 and not 1942 and there are no submarines out there looking for us!
+I stop at each bearing block along the way, checking that the oil level in the housing is at the right level and that the white metal bearings are not in danger of overheating.
+Sometimes, particularly when the sea is rough and it is important to hold on to something as I make my way down the passage, I pause for a moment or two, and remember where I am: alone at the bottom of ten thousand tonnes of steel, nothing between my feet and the cold deep ocean below but three or four feet of empty coffer dam made from a few fractions of an inch of steel plate, and the nearest landfall probably a thousand miles away, and I think, “thank God, it’s 1966 and not 1942 and there are no submarines out there looking for us!

 Once my reverie was disturbed when I heard a distant alarm.
 I hurried back along the checker-plated passageway, bouncing off hand rails and bulkheads as the ship pitched and rolled, back through the water-tight door connecting the shaft tunnel to the main engine room, to see a steady stream of hot black heavy fuel oil shooting out from a ruptured pipe leading to the fuel injectors.
 There was Gordon, wrench in hand, standing on a hand rail reaching over his head to the breached pipe, trying hard to undo a union connection.
 Catching sight of me he called out, “don’t just fecken stand there staring you useless ba’ heed, awa’ an’ get a valve wrench, so I can turn the fecken thing aff!

-I should add, that communications between us, were generally much more civil.
+At this point I would like to say, that communications between us, were generally much more civil.

-At 0400, the second engineer and his assistant would take over the watch and Gordon and I would change out of our work clothes, shower and sometimes meet for a beer with the second mate who would have just finished his watch up on the bridge.
-This didn’t happen too often on Baron Jedburgh because as I mentioned earlier, there were rigorous alcohol restrictions and it was not often that we had beer or spirits to share.
-I would get to bed about 0500.
-If I wanted breakfast I had to be back up by 0830.
-Sometimes I would sleep until 1130 but this was rare as there was usually other maintenance work to be done and the second engineer expected us all to do a couple of hours' overtime between our watches.
+At 0400, the second engineer and his assistant arrive and take over the watch and Gordon and I leave the engine room, change out of our work clothes, shower and occasionally meet for a beer with the second mate who has just finished his watch up on the bridge.
+This does not happen too often on Baron Jedburgh because as I mentioned in a previous post, there are rigorous alcohol restrictions and it is not often that we have beer or spirits to share.
+I get to bed around 0500.
+If I want breakfast that morning, I have to be up by 0830.
+Sometimes I sleep until 1130 but this is rare as there is usually other maintenance work to be done and the second engineer expects all the engineers to do a couple of hours' overtime between watches.

-After an early lunch, the afternoon watch would start at noon and the same activities from the morning watch would be repeated over the next four hours.
-Afterwards, I would change and sit on deck for maybe an hour hoping to get some air before dinner at 1730.
+After an early lunch, the afternoon watch starts at noon and the same activities from the morning watch are repeated over the next four hours.
+The afternoon watch is finished at 1600.
+I change and sit on deck for maybe an hour hoping to get some air before dinner at 1730.
 Engineers see little daylight when at sea.
 If you spot a merchant seaman with a bronzed sun tan, it’s unlikely he is one of the engine room crowd.

-It was important to be in bed and asleep by 8 o’clock at the latest because at 15 minutes to midnight, the knock would come on the door, and I would hear the familiar, “Come on wakey, wakey me old sunshine!”, and the cycle would start again.
+It is important to be in bed and asleep by 8 o’clock at the latest because at 15 minutes to midnight, the knock comes on the door, and I hear the familiar, “Come on wakey, wakey me old sunshine!”, and the cycle starts again.

-After discharging the timber in Sydney and Melbourne, where I had the pleasure of experiencing the six o’clock swill where patrons stood six deep at the bar, fuelling up before the pub closed at on the dot of 6 pm, we were off north again for a load of North Queensland sugar.
+After discharging the Canadian timber in Sydney and Melbourne, where I had the pleasure of experiencing the six o’clock swill where patrons would stand six deep at the bar of the local hotel, fueling up for a last binge before the pub closed at on the dot of 6 pm (thankfully that cruel piece of legislation was abolished in 1966), we headed north again for a load of North Queensland sugar.
 This time to Townsville where we took on cargo for the UK.
 From Townsville, it was Singapore to refuel and then across the Indian Ocean and into the Red Sea for the passage through the Suez Canal.

 Seamen always get excited when the ship is on its way home.
 They have a word for this condition.
 It’s called “the Channels”.
 Originally meant to refer to how a sailor feels as his ship approaches and sails into the English Channel, it starts long before this, usually as soon as the crew become aware that the next destination will be the last one before "paying off" and going home.
 By the time we were in the Red Sea, talk of “the Channels” was commonplace.

 There were few “Company” men on board apart from the skipper and one or two of the senior officers.
-Most of the crew had signed on through the “Pool”.
+Most of the crew had signed on through the “Pool” as the Shipping Federation was known.
 Their leave having run out from their previous engagement, they turned up at the Pool (a bit like a labour exchange for seamen) and were allocated their next ship.
 At the time, there was wide employment and many sailors, knowing the reputation of Baron boats would turn down the job, opting for something better.
 As a result, some of our crew but certainly not all, were sailors with less than perfect performance records, or were perhaps less discerning than others.
-Obviously, this wasn’t the case with everyone on board, and to this day, I still regard Dave Davies as someone who epitomised the good humoured, long-suffering British seaman whose company I enjoyed so much during my years at sea.
+Obviously, this wasn’t the case with everyone on board, and to this day, I still regard Dave Davies as someone who epitomized the good humoured, long-suffering British seaman whose company I enjoyed so much during my years at sea.
 I often wonder what happened to him.

 The food on the ship was awful.
 It was described to me as strict “BOT” which meant no frills and not a penny spent over that needed to meet the Board of Trade regulations.
 Something as simple as eggs for breakfast were considered a luxury and most definitely not provided as an everyday item on the menu.
 Dinner was often nothing more than ham and chips and if we had beef stew on Monday, you could be sure we’d have beef soup on Tuesday and beef consommé on Wednesday.